Contents

 What Are Davis-Bacon Related Acts?

-Davis-Bacon Related Acts (DBRA) DBRA include roughly 60 statutes that contain prevailing wage provisions.
-They assist Davis-Bacon projects through grants, loans and insurance.
+Davis-Bacon and Related Acts (DBRA) DBRA includes roughly 60 statutes that contain prevailing wage provisions.
+They assist Davis-Bacon projects through grants, loans, and insurance.

 McManara-Oā€™Hara Service Contract Act (SCA) SCA applies to federal contracts in excess of $2,500 for service work.
 Davis-Bacon Act wages can also apply to Service Contract Act contracts if the contract requires substantial separate construction activity (29 C.F.R 4.116).